GospelSounders/adventhymnals.old/03.church-hymnal/05.301-400/09.381-390/07.How-Cheering-Is-the-Christian's-Hope/docs.md

 title: 387.
 How Cheering Is the Christian's Hope
 metadata:
     description:
-    keywords: Church Hymnal, How Cheering Is the Christian's Hope, How cheering is the Christian&#039;s hope,
+    keywords: Church Hymnal, How Cheering Is the Christian's Hope, How cheering is the Christian's hope,
     author: Brian Onang'o
 ---